Diploma for Early Years Workforce (Early Years Educator) Level 3

 Under 24-The Skills Funding Agency guidelines state that depending on your previous qualifications you may be entitled to have your fees waived on this course.
 If you do not qualify for this level 3 entitlement then you can apply for a loan in the same way as someone who is over 24.
 See above.
 All students will pay the £120 Registration fee, £5 for the course standards and a £5 photocopying fee to cover the hand-outs that the tutor will provide.

 When you arrive for your first class please come to the main College Reception where our staff will be able to direct you to your room.

-We hope there are enough parking spaces in the College grounds for all our Adult Education students.
-There are car parks in the Middle Road and the Deacon Road entrances to the site.
+Please park in Whites Road, SO19 7NS.
 If you do need to park outside we thank you for your courtesy to our neighbours.
 To park on-site if you are attending a daytime course you will need to apply for a permit from Student Services.